Hestra Army Leather Ski Gloves

 Burton Men’s Gore-Tex Ski Gloves

 Simple and cost-effective, our best value for ski gloves comes from Burton.
 The ski gloves for men give you a perfect blend of cost-effective pricing for budget-conscious gents out there, as well as a serious punch that’s packed beneath the hood.
 Not only do you get the superiority of Gore-Tex waterproof lining, but you’re also going to have a microfiber interior to cradle your hands and keep sweat at bay.
 Even if you do end up working up a sweat under there, it’ll get absorbed and won’t saturate your fingertips from continued use.
 As if Gore-Tex wasn’t enough, you have a two-layer external construction to keep any bits of melted snow and patches of water exactly where they belong: on the outside.
 Pair all of this with the capabilities of the touchscreen-friendly design of the fingers and palm, and you’ve got an ultra-functional set of heat-retaining ski gloves.
+Make sure to also check our men’s gloves review for more great items like this.

 Features Gore-Tex waterproofing